Dreezy305/NestJs-Interview-Questions/README.md

 # NestJs-Interview-Questions

 Please give this project a :star: if you like it.
 Pull Request are highly appreciated.
-You can follow me on twitter [@miles_slades](https://twitter.com/miles_slades) for updates.
+You can follow me on twitter [@miles_slades](https://twitter.com/miles_slades) for more updates.

 Note: This project is specific to nestjs.